MMahad3/Movie-Recommendation-System/README.md

 1. Clone this repository.
 2. Install the required dependencies.
+3. Run the colab notebook to create similarity.pkl file.
-3. Run the application using Streamlit.
+4. Run the app.py file using Streamlit.